 SaxoTraderGO provides an intuitive platform with easily accessible tools and charting features.
-SaxoMarkets in-house analysts supply a stream of news and research to supplement the platforms technical and fundamental analysis tools.
-Although well-suited to beginners, SaxoTraderGO does offer advanced tools and features for experienced, high-volume traders.
+SaxoMarkets in-house analysts supply a stream of news and research to supplement the platform’s technical and fundamental analysis tools.
+Although well-suited to beginners, SaxoTraderGO offers advanced tools and features for experienced, high-volume traders.

 SaxoTraderPRO is a multi-screen, fully customisable platform that provides advanced trading tools suitable for high volume, active investors.
-Clients using the professional-grade platform can execute trades with few quicks, place algorithmic orders and trade from charts.
+Clients using the professional-grade platform can execute trades with few clicks, quickly place algorithmic orders as well as trade directly from charts.
 Due to the high-risk nature of forex trading, SaxoTraderPRO’s risk management tools assist users’ in maximizing net gains.
-Pro clients’ can close one or all positions with two clicks, set customized margin alerts, as well as employ stop-limit orders and trailing stops.
+Pro clients’ can close one or all positions with two clicks, set customised margin alerts, and employ stop-limit orders and trailing stops.

 Plus500 is an Australian based forex and CFD provider that holds a MAS Capital Markets Service License.
 Plus500 is a top forex broker for novice investors’ wanting an intuitive and simple trading platform, with no flat-rate commission fee spreads.